ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Create a Nuxt app

 Now, let's change gears and focus on the frontend app.
-It will be a Universal SSR Nuxt.js app.
+It will be a Server-Side Rendered "Universal" Nuxt.js app.

-To get started quickly, we'll create the project using Nuxt's scaffolding tool:
+To get started quickly, open a new terminal and create the project using Nuxt's scaffolding tool:

 ```shell
 npx create-nuxt-app nuxt-auth
 ```

-Go through the guide and make sure the following options are selected:
+Go through the guide and make sure to select following options:

 - axios and dotenv in the **Nuxt.js modules** step
 - Bulma CSS in the **UI framework** step, which we'll use to style our app